KMFleischer/NCL-ipython-notebooks/README.md

 # NCL-ipython-notebooks

-NCL notebook examples using a NCL kernel for Jupyter notebook.
+NCL notebook examples using an NCL kernel for Jupyter notebooks.

+## Used Software

+### NCL kernel

-You need to install suvarchal's IPyNCL IPython notebook NCL kernel before you can start using the examples.
+You need to install suvarchal's IPyNCL IPython notebook NCL kernel before you can start using the examples. https://github.com/suvarchal/IPyNCL

-https://github.com/suvarchal/IPyNCL
+### ImageMagicks

+The scripts use ImageMagicks convert to cut off white space of the plot files.

+## Known Problems

+The examples won't run correctly online in GitHub because the NCL kernel and ImageMagicks is not installed.